Starchildren, Part II

 Except… I Think You Use Cards In This?

-Wow, There Goes That Headline Right Down The Pipes
+Wow, There Goes That Header Right Down The Pipes

 Be Ye Human, Or Be Ye Bishounen Alien Rocker?

 First, we must choose our species.
 Because the point of these articles is to explore game systems, I’m going to go with Starchild, as that will give me access to the k00l p0werz…. erm, I mean, let me experiment with the full mechanics.
 Yeah.

 As a Starchild, I get three “Backgrounds” (Humans get four.)
 There’s no specific rule limiting backgrounds by race, but “Businessman” and “Cop”, for example, don’t seem very appropriate to an alien with two years experience on Earth.